Atomicbeast101/hawk-backup/CONFIGURATION.md

       password: 1234
       # Required: Path in SFTP endpoint, unsure?
 Use / instead
       path: /upload
     # Required: Default timeframe of backups to keep up to.
 Daily is only supported at the moment.
     retention: 7d

+  # Required: Name that can only be alphanumeric, "-" and "_" symbols
+  - name: example-local-server
+    # Supported types: sftp, local
+    local: {}
+    # Required: Default timeframe of backups to keep up to.
+Daily is only supported at the moment.
+    retention: 7d